K2InformaticsGmbH/dderl/README.md

 6. Filter, Sort, Distinct and Statistics on data
 7. Multifactor authentication support (SMS, SAML and username/password)
 8. JSON parsing with SQL
-9. Tailing of tables (for log tables)
+9. Tailing of tables
-10. Log table rotation
+10. Log table rotation and purging
 11. Snapshot and restore table
 12. Cluster backup and restore
 13. Configuration encryption for ssl certificates and passwords